• Skip to main content

 COOKIE CUPS

-• Weigh or measure into one bowl the flour, baking powder, and salt, running a whisk through to blend.
-In a stand or hand-held mixer on medium speed cream the butter and sugar for 2 -4 minutes or till light in color and fluffy.
-Add the vanilla extract and egg blend till incorporated.
-Turn the mixer to low and gradually add the flour mixture.
-You want to mix till the flour is incorporated.
-Using a mini muffin pan (mine makes four dozen at one time) spray with Pam even if it is a non-stick pan.
-I am using a small cookie scoop and roll in your hand till you have a ball and drop it into one of the mini molds in the pan.
+• Using a mini muffin pan (mine makes four dozen at one time) spray with Pam even if it is a non-stick pan.
+I am using a small cookie scoop and roll the cookie dough in your hand until you have a ball and drop it into one of the mini molds in the pan.
 I save a little of the cookie dough in the bowl just in case I need to add a small amount to add to one of the balls that might be a little small in size.

-• Preheat the oven to 350° and bake for 12-14 minutes.
+• Preheat the oven to 350°F (175°C or 180°C) and bake for 12-14 minutes.
 These will be longer than the average sugar cookie, the sides need to become firm to hold the peaches.
 If you touch the cookie part of the cup and it is firm pull it out of the oven. !!!
 IMPORTANT let them set in the pan till entirely cooled - at least 20 minutes.
 You want the pan cool to the touch before you try and get the cups out of the mold.
 I take a butter knife and go straight down the side of the cookie cup, and it should lift easily.
 If you try lifting the cookie cup before it has cooled, it will start to fold into itself and will get messy fast, once out of the pan, move to a cooling rack.
 I add just a little Cool Whip on the tops of mine, but that is optional.

 Nutrition